-If you want your visit to Rome to be perfect, one thing you should know before you travel is that organizing your visit to the Vatican requires a bit of advance notice.
-If you want to be more flexible and get there on the day you feel like it, you run the risk of encountering long lines under the sun that will make you enter the Vatican already tired.
+If you want your visit to Rome to be perfect, one thing you should know before you travel is that the organization of your visit to the Vatican requires some advance notice.
+If you want to be more flexible and get there the day you feel like it, you run the risk of encountering long lines under the sun that will make you enter the Vatican already tired.

-To avoid this, it is best to buy your Vatican tickets online and well in advance.
-Here's what you should keep in mind:
+To avoid this, it is best to buy your tickets to the Vatican online and with enough time in advance.
+Here's what you need to keep in mind:

 Even though you like to be spontaneous and have the most flexibility during your travels, the best thing to do when visiting the Vatican is to buy your Vatican tickets as early as possible.